Toward Scalable and Valid Conditional Independence Testing with Spectral Representations

 In light of the no-free-lunch theorem of \citet{shah_hardness_2020}, no test can distinguish $\mathcal{H}_0$ from $\mathcal{H}_{1,n,d}$ uniformly fast.
-Rather than imposing restrictive structural conditions--such as Lipschitzness of $P_{X\mid Z=z}$ and $P_{Y\mid Z=z}$ w.r.t. $z$ as in \citep{neykov_minimax_2021,kim_local_2022}--we take a more practical perspective.
-Namely, we frame the validity and power of our test through the quality of the learned representations $\widehat{u}_\theta,\widehat{v}_\theta,\widehat{w}_\theta$ obtained via \Cref{alg:learning_pcov}.
-Formally, we measure this via
+Rather than imposing restrictive structural conditions--such as Lipschitzness of $P_{X\mid Z=z}$ and $P_{Y\mid Z=z}$ w.r.t. $z$ as in \citep{neykov_minimax_2021,kim_local_2022}--we adopt a more practical perspective, framing test validity and power in terms of the quality of the learned representations $\widehat{u}_\theta,\widehat{v}_\theta,\widehat{w}_\theta$ obtained via \Cref{alg:learning_pcov}.
+Formally, we measure this via:

-As shown in \Cref{sec:app_stat_proofs}, under the null the validity of our test is controlled by the CLT rate for the latent partial covariance $C_{\widehat{U}_\theta\widehat{V}_\theta} - C_{\widehat{U}_\theta\widehat{W}_\theta}C_{\widehat{W}_\theta\widehat{V}_\theta}$ which depends only on $\mathcal{E}_{m}$ and the first few moments of the learned features.
-This requirement is simpler than the uniform conditional mean embedding rates needed in regression-based tests \citep{shah_hardness_2020,pogodin2025practicalkerneltestsconditional}.
-Under the alternative, power depends both on the singular value decay of $\DCE$ and the convergence rate $\mathcal{E}_{m}$, a challenge that is familiar to practitioners of representation learning.
+As shown in \Cref{sec:app_stat_proofs}, under the null the validity of our test is governed by the central limit theorem applied to the empirical partial covariance $\widehat{C}_{\widehat{U}_\theta\widehat{V}_\theta} - \widehat{C}_{\widehat{U}_\theta\widehat{W}_\theta}\widehat{C}_{\widehat{W}_\theta\widehat{V}_\theta}$ computed from the learned features.
+In particular, validity holds as long as $\mathcal{E}_{m}^{\mathrm{val}}$ is sufficiently small.
+Compared to regression-based tests \citep{shah_hardness_2020,he2025on}, our requirement is less restrictive, as it does not rely on estimating conditional expectations at a prescribed rate.
+This is consistent with the classical distinction between testing and estimation \citep{ingster1993asymptotically}: more precisely, rather than solving a full regression problem, our approach only requires capturing a low-dimensional spectral subspace of $\DCE$.
+Under the alternative, power is governed by $\mathcal{E}_{m}^{\mathrm{pow}}$, which measures how well the learned representations capture $[\![\DCE]\!]_d$.
+Thus, $\mathcal{E}_{m}^{\mathrm{val}}$ controls calibration under the null, while $\mathcal{E}_{m}^{\mathrm{pow}}$ controls signal retention under the alternative.